Alleged Florida school shooter Nikolas Cruz to plead guilty on all counts: report

 He is also facing one count of attempted criminal battery on a law enforcement officer and three lesser charges, stemming from an alleged jailhouse attack on Sgt.
 Raymond Beltran in November 2018.

 Cruz was in court earlier this month for those charges during a preliminary stage of jury selection.
-Three people have broken out in tears just at the sight of him.
+Three people have broken out in tears at the mere sight of him.

-On Valentine's Day in 2018, Cruz allegedly went into Marjory Stoneman Douglas High School armed with a rifle, gas mask, and smoke grenades, then set off a fire alarm to draw people out of classrooms.
+On Valentine's Day in 2018, Cruz allegedly entered Marjory Stoneman Douglas High School armed with a rifle, gas mask and smoke grenades and set off a fire alarm to draw people out of classrooms.

 CLICK HERE TO GET THE FOX NEWS APP

-He allegedly shot and killed 14 students and three staffers at the school, before being apprehended about a mile away without a fight in a residential neighborhood.
+He allegedly shot and killed 14 students and three staffers at the school before being apprehended about a mile away without a fight in a residential neighborhood.

 The Associated Press contributed to this report.